petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-a-site-template-and-uploading-files.md

 ---
 # Creating a Site Template and Uploading Files

-Before you start creating your site template, there are some steps you have to take in order to set up the environment.
+Before you start editing your site template, there are some steps you have to take to set up the environment.

 ## Using the Virtual Instance